Our Mistakes

 How we fell short: In early 2015, we discovered some errors in our cost-effectiveness analysis of DMI.
 See this blog post for details.

-November to December 2014: Lack of confidence in the cost-effectiveness analyses we relied on for our top charities recommendations
+November to December 2014: Lack of confidence in the cost-effectiveness analyses we relied on for our Top Charities recommendations

-How we fell short: We were not highly confident in our cost-effectiveness estimates when we announced our updated charity recommendations at the end of 2014, a fact we noted in the post, because we finalized our cost-effectiveness analyses later in the year than would have been ideal.
+How we fell short: We were not highly confident in our cost-effectiveness estimates when we announced our updated program recommendations at the end of 2014, a fact we noted in the post, because we finalized our cost-effectiveness analyses later in the year than would have been ideal.
 See this part of our 2014 annual review for more detail.

 January to December 2014: Completed fewer intervention reports than projected